 The Cruelest Disease You’ve Never Heard Of: Frontotemporal Dementia

-In the U.S. and around the world, there is growing understanding that not all dementia is Alzheimer’s.
-However, what too few realize today is that dementia can impact younger adults.
+Understanding is growing that not all dementia is Alzheimer’s.
+However, too few realize today that dementia can impact younger adults.

-Today too few recognize that frontotemporal dementia, also known as frontotemporal degeneration, FTD, or Pick’s disease, is the most common form of dementia diagnosed in people under age 60.
+FTD, also known as frontotemporal dementia, frontotemporal degeneration or Pick’s disease, is the most common dementia diagnosed before age 60.

-FTD gradually erodes an individual’s personality, their ability to speak, make sound decisions, move and/or behave within social norms.
-FTD is actually a group of progressive diseases affecting the same brain regions.
-These diseases include behavioral variant FTD, primary progressive aphasia (PPA), corticobasal degeneration, progressive supranuclear palsy, and FTD/ALS.
+FTD brings progressive changes to personality, language, decisonmaking, behavior, and movement.
+FTD is actually a group of diseases affecting the same brain regions.
+These include behavioral variant FTD, primary progressive aphasia (PPA), corticobasal degeneration, progressive supranuclear palsy, and FTD/ALS.

-Today, there are no treatments, and there is no cure.
-But support is available – you don’t have to face an FTD journey on your own.
+Today, there are no treatments.
+There is no cure.
+But support is available – it’s important to know that you don’t have to face an FTD journey on your own.
 AFTD envisions a world with compassionate care, effective support, and a future free of FTD.
-We are the nation’s leading organization focused exclusively on addressing FTD, and we’re here to help.
+We are the nation’s leader in addressing FTD, and we’re here to help.

-Watch a Preview from CBS’s 60 Minutes.
-“The Cruelest Disease You’ve Never Heard Of: Frontotemporal Dementia”
+Watch CBS’s 60 Minutes: “The Cruelest Disease You’ve Never Heard Of: Frontotemporal Dementia”

 BvFTD: Know the Signs… Know the Symptoms:

 What is Primary Progressive Aphasia?